HugoMVale/polykin/docs/reference/properties/thermal_conductivity/KLMX2_li.md

 ## Examples

-Estimate the viscosity of a 50 wt% styrene/isoprene mixture at 20°C.
+Estimate the viscosity of a 50 wt% styrene/isoprene liquid mixture at 20°C.

 ```python exec="on" source="console"
 from polykin.properties.thermal_conductivity import KLMX2_li